-SWAIA is celebrating 100 years of Indigenous art this year in Santa Fe, New Mexico - and you'd better believe we are pulling out all of the stops when it comes to making this a banner year for Indigenous Fashion.
+In August of 2022, SWAIA is celebrated 100 years of Indigenous art this year in Santa Fe, New Mexico - and you'd better believe we were pulling out all of the stops when it comes to making this a banner year for Indigenous Fashion.

-The 2022 fashion programming is expanding over two days, showcasing two full fashion shows with the first premiering on Saturday, August 20, at the Centennial Gala Party: Shiny Drop.
-The finale Indigenous Fashion Show takes place on Sunday, August 21, at the Santa Fe Convention Center.
+The 2022 fashion programming expanded over two days, showcasing two full fashion shows with the first, which premiered on Saturday, August 20, at the Centennial Gala Party: Shiny Drop.
+The finale Indigenous Fashion Show took place on Sunday, August 21, at the Santa Fe Convention Center.

-The Indigenous Trunk Show will follow Sunday’s show and be limited to fashion show ticket holders.
-Guests will have the opportunity to buy and order directly from their favorite designers.
+The Indigenous Trunk Show followed Sunday’s show and was limited to fashion show ticket holders.
+Guests also had the opportunity to buy and order directly from their favorite designers.

 Announcing our 2022 Designers